grahas/PAROL-commander-software/README.md

 - [DOCS](https://source-robotics.github.io/PAROL-docs/)

-# 📢📢Contributing to the project 📢📢
-Some features are still missing on the software and hardware side of the PAROL6.<br />
-If you want to contribute to the project and don't know how you can help in the implementation of some of these features:

-General features:
-  - ROS2 support
-  - Moveit example
-  - ROBODK postprocessor
-  - TODO -> Stepper driver stages need to go to short or all fets low when the power button is pressed
-  - TODO ->Implement Swift simulator - https://github.com/jhavl/swift
-  - TODO -> Create executable files for windows and Linux

-  PAROL6 commander software features:
-  - Reading GCODE commands
-  - Reading inputs
-  - implementing flow control
-  - Graphical simulator?
-  - Saving programs to the Control board Flash
-  - Offline execution of the code (from the flash)
-  - Blending in trajectory planner

 # Liability
 1. The software is still in development and may contain bugs, errors, or incomplete features.
 2. Users are encouraged to use this software responsibly and at their own risk.